cml87/SpringCore_111_forJenkins/README.md

 created, even if we have not yet asked for any bean to the container.
 I discovered this using bean lifecycle hooks (interface `InitializingBean`, see below).

+#### xml: setter injection
+fadljfldfjlkjflajdlfkj ladksjf;l k
+jfl jalkfji

+#### xml: field injection
+afdafadsflkj lfjlkj lkfj;laksj
+kjl;kjlkj lkjlkjl lkjlkjljljaldsjflkj akfja;lj

 ### Java configuration

-Instead of xml configuration we can make the Spring IoC container to read bean configuration from a Java configuration class.
+Instead of xml configuration we can make the Spring IoC container to read beans configuration from a Java configuration class.
 Most newly developed applications in Spring use Java configuration because it is easier to understand.

-We create the configuration class in the root package of our project.
+We can create the configuration class in the root package of our project.

+#### Java: constructor injection

 The example below will create our beans exactly in the same way as the previously seen `beans.xml` file.

 ```java
 public class AppConfig {